RamiKrispin/uswildfire/README.md

 **Docker**

-The supporting docker with the requirement packages for running this dashboard is available [here](https://hub.docker.com/repository/docker/rkrispin/us_wildfire).
+The supporting docker with the required packages for running this dashboard is available [here](https://hub.docker.com/repository/docker/rkrispin/us_wildfire).
-To run the dashboard localy with RStudio follow the following steps:
+To run the dashboard locally with RStudio follow the following steps:

-  - Clone the the dashboard [repository](https://github.com/RamiKrispin/uswildfire)
+  - Clone the dashboard [repository](https://github.com/RamiKrispin/uswildfire)
   - Run the following docker: